Last-Chance Apocalypse Shopping: Harbor Freight

 4. Nitrile Gloves

 Nitrile gloves are a must have for everyone!
-Pick up a box or two of gloves, you will use them before any disaster even happens.
-You can use them for automotive repairs, working with chemicals or cleaners or to protect yourself from bodily fluids.
-In the case of a viral outbreak, wear 2 to double the protection.
-They are so affordable that you can buy a few boxes to place all over your home, garage, in your vehicle, and in each bug out bag or emergency kit.
+Pick up a box or two of gloves; you will use them before any disaster even happens.
+You can use them for automotive repairs, working with chemicals or cleaners, or to protect yourself from bodily fluids.
+In the case of a viral outbreak, wear two to double the protection.
+They are so affordable that you can buy a few boxes to place all over your home, garage, in your vehicle kit, and in each bug out bag or emergency kit.

 5. Bar Clamps

 If you work with wood, you know that you can never have enough of these.
-They are useful for repairs and other home projects.
+They’re useful for repairs and other home projects.
 In the days following the apocalyptic collapse, you may be on your own when it comes to major home repairs, building security fences, and other projects to fortify your home and property.
 Harbor Freight’s F-Style Aluminum Bar Clamps with padded jaws is one of the most recommended because of their quality.
 Again, you can find more expensive clamps, but Harbor Freight gives you a decent bar clamp for your money.
-Listed here are suggestions for a “Bug Out Tool Kit”.

 6. Zip Ties